 For the feature documentary Children of the Snow Land, Mark filmed and photographed children on an expedition home to the remotest region of the Western Himalayas of Nepal, to reunite with their parents after 12 years' schooling away from home.

-Mark supports charity Just A Drop, for whom he canoed 350 miles along the UK’s canal network.
-He is currently training to canoe the entire length of the River Thames, from source to sea.
+Mark supports charity Just A Drop, for whom he canoed 350 miles along the UK’s canal network, followed by canoeing the entire length of the River Thames, from source to sea.

 Graham Taylor is a talented and innovative film editor working in long form documentaries predominantly, but also drama, commercials and arts projects.
 He specialises in bold, ground-breaking projects and human interest stories.